mluggy/calc/README.md

-Welcome to the Calc application!
-This application is designed to help you calculate your net income from your gross salary, while also providing insights into tax deductions, pension contributions, and education fund contributions over time.
+This application helps calculate your net income from your gross salary, while also providing insights into tax deductions, pension contributions, and education fund contributions over time.
 It can project how much of your contributions will be returned to you in cases of retirement, disability, or to your heirs in the event of death.

 # Website